 Regardless, this red chicken chili is a must-make.
 I’ve been making the general recipe for many years now and my kids far prefer it over any other chili for the lack of beans (apparently, I need to go on another Great Bean Crusade to get them hip about beans again).
 Very simple to prepare, this chili is packed with flavor and extremely hearty and delicious.
-We love to eat it smothered with avocado, sour cream, cheese, corn chips, and well, just about anything else our hearts desire in that moment.

 I feel happy to finally post it for you.
 And despite the fact that it doesn’t mean anything to anyone, I’m glad our friend, White Chicken Chili, has a buddy now.

 Note: Adjust the dried red pepper flakes and the cayenne pepper according to your desire for spiciness.
 The amount in the recipe is perfect for us, enough heat to make it interesting but not so much that my kids are dying.
 I've made this recipe with diced tomatoes and crushed tomatoes and let me tell you, blending up the whole plum tomatoes is the way to go.
 More tomato flavor, baby.

 - 3 cloves garlic, finely minced

 - 2 red bell peppers, cored, seeded, and large-diced

 - 2 yellow bell peppers, cored, seeded, and large-diced

 - 1 teaspoon chili powder

 - 1 teaspoon ground cumin

 - 1/4 teaspoon dried red pepper flakes, or to taste